-The currency exchange rate risk is low, reflecting the Company's low exposure to the risk of change given the hedging policy.
-The marginal concentration illustrates the diversification policy implemented by the Company, through compliance with the concentration limits.
+The currency exchange rate risk is low reflecting the Company's low exposure to the risk of change given the hedging policy.

 Exposure to sovereign bonds (and guarantees of State) is concentrated mainly on French and EU (European Investment Bank).